Featured in...

 » TAKE ACTION NOW: Get legal support from JustAnswer

-What is the fine for parking in a permit holders only parking space?
+What is the fine for unauthorized parking?

 For most councils in the UK, parking in a permit holder-only parking space will be charged at £70.